Date/Time

 8:00 pm - 9:00 pm

-No Categories
+Categories No Categories

-Tony Rampton OBE
+About Tony Rampton

-Tony Rampton OBE (1915–1993), who was born in Kingston and lived for most of his adult life at Gort House in Petersham, was chairman of Freemans, the mail order catalogue clothing company founded by his grandfather in 1906.
+Tony Rampton OBE (1915–1993), who was born in Kingston and lived for most of his adult life at Gort Lodge in Petersham, was chairman of Freemans, the mail order catalogue clothing company founded by his grandfather in 1906.
 In 1965 Freemans became a public company and Rampton received an unexpectedly large sum of money, much of which he and his wife gave to found the Hilden Trust, which aims “to address disadvantages, notably by supporting causes which are less likely to raise funds from public subscriptions” both in the UK and elsewhere.
 He also worked in the areas of race relations and the adoption of children.
 Tony and his wife Joan set up the Standing Conference for Societies Registered for Adoption, which eventually became the British Association for Adoption and Fostering (BAAF).

 In 1979 Tony Rampton was appointed to chair the government’s Committee of Inquiry into the Education of Children from Ethnic Minority Groups, but the 1981 interim report “blamed, among other things, low teacher expectations and the racial prejudices of both white teachers and society at large” This was a politically unpopular finding, and Rampton was dismissed as chair to be replaced by Lord Swann.
 The committee’s 1984 report “Education for All” came to the same conclusion as the earlier report had done.